Eventyret/RSSA/README.md

 - TheTVDB

 The program does a search for data with OmDB for what you are searching for, then matches this with the information from Radarr and Sonarr, and tells you if it is in your collection.
-It matches this by using sizeonDisk and IMDB titles.
+It matches this by using *sizeonDisk* and *IMDB titles*.
 Using the API from Radarr and Sonarr to post to your collection.

 ## Features